citp/privacy-policy-historical/f/fa/fab/fabkids.com.md

 Please also feel free to contact us if you have any questions about FabKids's Privacy Policy or the information practices of this Site.

-You may contact us as follows: [privacy@fabkids.com](mailto:privacy@fabkids.com) or by mail: FabKids / Personal Retailing, Inc., 118 Second Street, 2nd Floor, San Francisco, CA 94105.
+You may contact us as follows: [privacy@fabkids.com](mailto:privacy@fabkids.com) or by mail: FabKids / Personal Retailing, Inc., 609 Mission Street, 2nd Floor, San Francisco, CA 94105.